-Authentically conservative — modest, open-minded, and uninterested in partisan chicanery.
+Authentically conservative–modest, open-minded, and uninterested in partisan chicanery.
 Our motto is “Ideas over Ideology, Principles over Party.”
-So much of what passes for conservatism today is wedded to a kind of radicalism — fantasies of global hegemony, economic theories that are utopian and ruinous, and an eagerness to substitute diatribe for debate.
+So much of what passes for conservatism today is wedded to a kind of radicalism—fantasies of global hegemony, economic theories that are utopian and ruinous, and an eagerness to substitute diatribe for debate.
 TAC is nonpartisan and devoted to the conservative disposition, not the Republican Party.
-We broadly stand for fiscal restraint, civil liberties, and a prudent foreign policy, and we incorporate a range of voices.
+We broadly stand for fiscal responsibility, civil liberties, and a prudent foreign policy, and we incorporate a range of voices.

 Why are you so critical of Republicans?
 What, Democrats can do no wrong?

 There are approximately a thousand websites, hundreds of organizations, ten magazines, and one TV channel dedicated to attacking progressives and Democrats.
 In a center/right country, the failures, hypocrisy, ideological fixations, and ineptitude of the GOP are the biggest obstacles to the restoration of constitutional governance, fiscal responsibility, and a responsible national security policy.
-So that’s where we mostly aim our fire.
+So that’s where we mostly aim our fire (see also: “Why we Criticize Mitt.”).
 You have plenty of choices when it comes to trying to reform the Democrats.
 Good luck with that.

 How can you be conservative and fair?